Using Video Game Engines for More Than Just Game Design

 Published on Nov 2, 2022 by Jess Reider

 How knowledge in game engines like Unreal and Unity can be applied outside of game development and open up more career opportunities.

 Popular video game engines like Unreal, Frostbite, and Unity are powerful tools used to support the mechanics of gameplay and level design, but more and more companies outside of gaming are utilizing the flexibility of this technology for their own products.
 Military and medical simulations, filmmaking, business applications, and even engineering and architectural design are just a few examples of how these engines have been applied beyond your favorite video games.

-“Game engines have built-in features that are useful for all kinds of content, including film, education, advertising, etc.,” says Game Design Program Manager Phoebe Elefante.
+“Game engines have built-in features that are useful for all kinds of content, including film, education, advertising, etc.,” says Interactive Technology Bachelors - Game Design Concentration Program Manager Phoebe Elefante.
 “For example, in Unreal Engine, one existing feature of the software is a built-in camera that can be moved with, or independently from, the user’s point of view.
 That can be used in games, architectural visualization, engineering, film, and pretty much any other situation where you might want to build a 3D version of something and explore it in detail.”

 The recent reveal of Unreal Engine 5 from Epic is ushering in a new wave of possibilities in not only game design, but 3D modeling, metaverse experiences, film, and more.
 From applications in instructional design, such as developing training for NASA, to building incredibly detailed architectural designs, engines like Unreal and Unity allow intricate ideas to be brought to life without exorbitant costs.